John Patitucci Trio

 Patitucci is also a music instructor who facilitates master classes around the world.
 Formerly the Artistic Director of The Bass Collective, a specialized school in New York, and a Professor of Music at The City College of New York, he is currently a Visiting Scholar at Berklee College of Music’s Global Jazz Institute and launched his interactive online bass school through ArtistWorks.
 Patitucci continues to tour with the Children of the Light Trio, the Chick Corea Akoustic Band, and his own groups in addition to being involved in a collaboration with the Harlem String Quartet.

-Food and beverages are included with your ticket purchase.
+Food and beverages are included with premium and table seating ticket purchase.
 Please note the regular AMP menu will not be available at this special benefit concert.
+See the menu.

-In order to maximize contributions to the STAR Foundation and to support its urgent mission, we are including only modest food and beverage in the ticket for this event.
+In order to maximize contributions and support our urgent mission, we are including only modest food and beverage in the ticket for this event.
 We greatly appreciate your support, and we invite you to purchase additional drinks at the bar.

 The Salla Treatment and Research Foundation (“A STAR for Ben, Inc.”) is a 501(c)3 charitable organization dedicated to supporting and advancing Salla disease treatments, research, education, awareness, and family networks.

 S.T.A.R. was established in 2018 by Ben Foglio’s parents, Jessica and Michael Foglio, to generate scientific and medical research of this rare disease.

 The Foundation supports collaborative scientific research in order to accelerate the prospects for effective medical treatments for those affected with Salla.

 The Salla Treatment and Research Foundation is driven by an unwavering belief that no disease is too rare to fight, and that with sufficient support, hope, and faith, a small team of committed researchers, families, supporters, and advocates can create meaningful solutions for those impacted by this disease.